FESTIVAL FACEMASK REQUIREMENTS AS IT RELATES TO ADA & RELIGION

 ONTARIO FESTIVAL DAYS – TICKET HOLDER AGREEMENT

 The term “Event(s)” means collectively, Culinary and Beverage Festivals, Pop-Up Dining Experiences, Influencer Events, Concert Events, Music Festivals, and Community Festivals, currently scheduled to be held in several cities throughout the United States (“Event Dates”) at various locations (“Event Facility OR Event Facilities”).
-The Event(s) are produced and managed by Rock the Fork Phoenix, LLC (“RTF”) As used hereinafter, the term (“Producer”) means, collectively, RTF, and each of its/their respective officers, directors, agents, affiliates, representatives, employees and assigns, unless the context requires otherwise.
+The Event(s) are produced and managed by Rock the Fork Arizona, Inc (“RTF”) As used hereinafter, the term (“Producer”) means, collectively, RTF, and each of its/their respective officers, directors, agents, affiliates, representatives, employees and assigns, unless the context requires otherwise.
 The term (“Ticket Holder” OR “I” OR “ME” OR “MYSELF”) means, collectively (I) the person or entity that purchased or received event tickets for any of the Event Dates and agreed to enter into this Agreement upon acceptance by Producer in the manner stated below and (ii) each of its officers, directors, shareholders, employees, contractors, agents, representatives, and/or invitees, as applicable.

 1. AGREEMENT ACCEPTANCE